-Almost every blog you visit will have some kind of page dedicated to a list of useful tools and resources.
+Almost every blog you visit these days will have some kind of page dedicated to a list of recommended tools and resources.

-If you’re still confused about what one of these pages are, simply head over here to see a fine example of a tools and resources page.
+If you’re scratching your head wondering what I’m talking about, simply head over here to see an almost perfect example of a tools and resources page.

-Alternatively just read on and I’ll explain in more detail about what this page is.
+Alternatively, just keep on reading and I’ll explain in more detail what this page consists of.

 Some bloggers call this page a recommended tools page, a toolbox page, a get started page, but most just stick with calling it a tools and resources page.

-In a WordPress environment, most T&R pages are built with a static page and not a conventional blog post.
+In a WordPress environment, most T&R pages are created using a static page and not a conventional blog post.

 These pages are then linked in the site’s main header navigation area, and sometimes the blog’s sidebar and various other pages.

-Perhaps you want to share the tools you’re using to create your podcast of presentations.
+Perhaps you want to share the tools you’re using to create your podcast or online presentations.

-If there’s any tool you’re using in your business you want to shout about, the best place to showcase it is in your T&R page.
+If there’s any tool you’re using in your business you want to shout about, the best place to showcase it is in your tools and resources page.

-OK so here are screen grabs of two very powerful tools and resources page I’d like to share.
+OK, so before we get started, here are screen grabs of two very powerful tools and resources page I’d like to share.